 Since the onset of COVID, it was estimated that around 30 per cent of construction work has been put on hold, with many prospective home builders not committing and taking a wait and see approach.
 This package has really been designed to get the industry moving again, which is a positive step.

 The fact that it is only short-term in nature in that it only runs until the end of the year, is also a bonus as it will hopefully protect against oversupply in some outer suburb areas, where building activity is likely to spike in the short-term.

 What are the opportunities for those looking to build?

 When combined with other Federal and State Government incentives segments of the market like first home buyers stand to benefit in a massive way.
 With nearly $70,000 of handouts available if you qualify on all counts in some states.

-So for certain people, this could be a really great opportunity to get into an investment property, where they simply couldn’t do so beforehand.
+So for certain people, this could be a really great opportunity to get into an Australian property investment, where they simply couldn’t do so beforehand.

 Much of the focus of the HomeBuilder package is on owner-occupiers.
 Would-be investors might now be able to take up the option of building and living in the new house, simply because it makes financial sense and gets them into the property market when that wasn’t a possibility only a few months ago.